Cortelyou-Rust university distinguished professor

 University distinguished teaching scholar

-He is a native of Omaha, Neb., and received a bachelor's degree in physics at the University of Nebraska at Lincoln in 1969.
+He is a native of Omaha, Nebraska, and received a bachelor's degree in physics at the University of Nebraska-Lincoln in 1969 where he was Phi Beta Kappa and named a Woodrow Wilson fellow.
 Sorensen was drafted and served two years in the U.S. Army, including in Vietnam.
 He returned to school to receive his master's and doctorate degrees in physics from the University of Colorado.

 Sorensen can be reached at 785-532-1626 or firstname.lastname@example.org.